cirruslabs/cirrus-ci-docs/docs/pricing.md

 **Pros** of this approach:

-  * Use the same pre-configured infrastructure as Open Source community is enjoying.
+  * Use the same pre-configured infrastructure as the Open Source community is enjoying.
   * No need to configure anything.
-Let Cirrus CI team to manage and upgrade infrastructure for you.
+Let Cirrus CI team manage and upgrade infrastructure for you.
   * Per-second billing with no additional minimum or monthly fees.
   * Cost efficient for small teams.